AnujNayak108/DHWANI-SLOT-BOOKING/README.md

 Notes
 - `NEXT_PUBLIC_ADMIN_EMAIL` supports multiple admin emails separated by commas (e.g., `admin@example.com,admin2@example.com`).
 These admins can reset the week and manage cancellation requests.
 - For the Admin SDK, use a Service Account key from Firebase console (Project settings > Service accounts).
 Replace real newlines with `\n`.
+- **Timezone Configuration**: The app uses UTC timezone by default for consistent date calculations across all deployments.
+To change the timezone, edit `lib/config.ts` and update the `TIMEZONE` value (e.g., 'America/New_York', 'Europe/London', 'Asia/Kolkata').

 Run
 ```